 While there are no required vaccinations for China beyond routine vaccinations, we highly recommend that you see a doctor or travel clinic for advice on vaccinations.
 You can find more details about recommended vaccinations on the CDC website.

 However, a general physical exam will be required to obtain your work visa.
 Once you are in China, school staff will set up an appointment for you to get a more in-depth medical examination which will include chest x-rays, an EKG and other tests.

 Are meals included?

-Application Process and Requirements
+Visa Application Process

 Once you are offered a position and accept, you’ll need to physically mail the following documents to China for Z Visa processing: